.png)

 Denise Murrell, Meryl H. and James S. Tisch Curator at Large, Office of the Director, The Metropolitan Museum of Art, New York.

-With Q&A moderated by Phoebe Scott (Senior Curator, National Gallery Singapore)
+With Q&A moderated by Phoebe Scott (Senior Curator and Curator of Research Publications, National Gallery Singapore)

 Saturday, June 7